anggathestarboy/AksataCMS/README.md

 ## Contribution

 Contributions to Content Blog Page are welcome.
-When contributing, create a separate branch for your changes and ensure that the implementation follows the existing project structure and coding standards..
+When contributing, create a separate branch for your changes and ensure that the implementation follows the existing project structure and coding standards.